sparkswap/lnd-engine/README.md

 }
 ```

-Then you can extends (Docker 2) you implementation to use the following containers:
+Then you can use `extends` (Docker 2) to add the engine to your current docker stack:

 ```
 lnd_btc: